 “The owner of any dog which shall bite any person while such person is in or on a public place or lawfully in or on a private place including the property of the owner of such dog, shall be liable for such damages as may be suffered by the person bitten, regardless of the former viciousness of such dog or the owner’s knowledge of such viciousness.”

-What does this mean for you, a victim or loved one of someone that has experienced personal injury due a dog bite?
-This means that –
+What does this mean for you, a victim or loved one of someone that has experienced personal injury due to a dog bite?
+This means that:

 Dog bite injuries can be severe.
 Some victims suffer permanent disfigurement, extensive scarring, infection, and disability.
 Some victims experience permanent nerve damage, resulting in chronic, constant pain.
 Reconstructive surgeries, plastic surgeries, physical therapy, and treatments for infections can be necessary.